Lady Shore (1794 ship): Mutiny

 Seeing two armed mutineers running about, the chief mate, Lambert, fired and mortally wounded Delehay, but was himself killed immediately.
 Captain Willcocks attempted to resist, but received three bayonet wounds, perhaps from Prevost.
 Willcocks died two days later.
 Soldiers attempted to climb on deck, but the men on the hatches repelled them.
 The French then proceeded to seal the hatches, disarm the crew, and put Sélis and Thierry in command of the ship.
 The British officers had to sign the certificate of seizure that was the custom when a prize was taken at war.
 The French recruited some of their prisoners to help sail the ship: seven Irishmen, Conden, Keaning, Lynch, M'Ginnis, Keating, Kelly, and Sheridan; and four Englishmen: Church, New, Deviling, and Pyott.

 The mutineers elected Sélis Captain and Thierry Lieutenant.
 Sélis and Thierry wrote regulations threatening death to any Frenchman colluding with the British or talking of surrender in case of an encounter at sea, and any British caught with weapons or fomenting another mutiny; and fifty lashes for anyone speaking ill of the Republic.
 These regulations were translated into English and posted all over the ship.

 On 14 August, around 1 p.m., fearing that such a large quantity of prisoners would be difficult to control, the mutineers singled out some of the officers and soldiers (the second and third mates, the lieutenant commanding the army detachment, an ensign, two sergeants, two corporals and two privates); after having them pledge not to fight against France and her allies for one year and a day, the French provided them with navigation instruments and food, and cast them adrift in a longboat off the coasts of Brazil, with their wives and children, as well as four convicts, for a total of 29 people.
 The longboat safely reached the shore the next day in the afternoon.

 Lady Shore then sailed to Montevideo; she arrived on 31 August, hoisted the French colours, and saluted the commanding ship with 11 cannon shots, and the harbour with 15.
 Initially, the Spanish contested the validity of the capture.
 They came aboard, removed all the prisoners and arrested the three Germans and seven French.
-After Sélis and Thierry protested to the Vice-Roy, and sought support from the French ambassador, Laurent Jean François Truguet, the Spanish released the French prisoners.
+After Sélis and Thierry protested to the Viceroy, and sought support from the French ambassador, Laurent Jean François Truguet, the Spanish released the French prisoners.
 It was not until a French frigate squadron under Captain Landolphe, comprising Médée, Franchise and Concorde, sailed into the harbour, that the Spanish acknowledged their authority over the ship and the prisoners.